 Carnival Sensation, one of Carnival Cruise Line’s Fantasy class ships, first launched way back in 1993.
 While it may be an oldie, it’s still a goodie to its loyal fans who love the 2,056-passenger ship’s classic, cruise ship fun — namely lounging in the sun and dancing the night away.

 That's not to say the ship hasn't evolved over the last two decades.
 A major upgrade in 2009 added a water park and the Serenity adults-only area.
-Another big change will come in February 2017, when Carnival Sensation is scheduled to go into dry dock to receive some of the line's newest features.
+Another big change will came in February 2017, when Carnival Sensation received some of the line's newest features.

 What We Love